schmidtwmark/qnd/presentations/day0.md

 # Why CS?

-- Understanding
-    - Huge societal impacts of technology
-    - Protection from scams and bad actors
-- Problem Solving Skills
-    - Critical thinking
+- Technology Literacy
+- We blew it
+    - Everything is too complex, designed to extract attention and money
+    - It's probably not going to get better
 <!-- -->
 <!-- Even if you're not a computer person or a science person, you might find you enjoy the problem solving aspects! -->